ZUS

 Francesco Sala Architetto

-The aim of the competition was to expand the Zust Art Gallery in Rancate without disrupting the current layout.
-The request in the competition brief was clear: to create a new volume, subordinate to the existing one, that would not overshadow the current structure.
+The competition aimed to expand the Zust Art Gallery in Rancate without altering its existing layout.
+The brief clearly required a new volume subordinate to the current structure, ensuring it would not overshadow the museum’s architectural identity.

-The proposed project is therefore developed on two conceptual levels.
-The first level focuses on the preservation and near-total conservation of the existing structure.
-The second level revolves around the desire to "annex" the new museum hall and other functions (such as a projection room, library, meeting room, picture gallery, and storage room) without distorting the structure and appearance of the existing building.
+The building has already undergone several transformations, the latest by Giovanni “Tita” Carloni.
+The proposal therefore operates on two conceptual levels: first, the preservation and near-total conservation of the existing structure; second, the integration of a new museum hall and additional functions—projection room, library, meeting room, picture gallery, and storage—without distorting the character of the original building.

 ZUS